 An old towel in your kit has 100 uses, from an emergency blanket to a pillow to a flag you can wave to get attention.

-Important tools include an ice and snow remover and a folding shovel and pick.
+Important tools include an ice and snow sweeper/scraper and a folding shovel and pick.
 Get high-quality tools, and you’ll never be sorry.

-Entrenchment tool.
-A folding shovel with a pick end is a compact tool that can really come in handy.
+Entrenching tool.
+A folding shovel, often with a pick, is a compact tool that can really come in handy.
 Your local military surplus store will have a good one.
 Camp shovels and the lightweight shovels included in winter safety packages are generally not adequate for the task.

 Tow strap.
-Get a new one and keep it in its package until you need it.
-Ropes, bungee cords, tie-down straps and the like just aren’t strong enough.
+Get a new one and keep it in its package and stored away from sunlight until you need it.
+Ropes, bungee cords, tie-down straps and the like just aren’t strong enough and UV light can weaken the strap.

 Spare tire.
-Winter hides a lot of road hazards, and if your spare is a balding summer tire, you’ve got potential headaches ahead.
+Winter weather hides a lot of road hazards and, if your spare is a balding summer tire, you’ve got potential headaches ahead.
 Seasoned winter drivers in extreme climates often buy six wheels and snow tires and carry two spares.

 Food.
 Cereal bars are compact, they store well and will help you with energy.
 Trail mix, jerky—all the usual storage-stable choices— should be in your kit.
-Pack enough to feed everyone a reasonable diet for up to three days.
+Pack enough to feed everyone a reasonable diet for three days or more, depending on your area and distances you drive.

 Warmth.
 Mylar space blankets fold up small and hold in body heat very well.
 They are silver on at least one side, so they can also be used to draw attention to your location.
-In addition, you can get some heating packets for comfort.
-Don’t forget a parka, a couple of pairs of warm gloves and a ski cap (you might have to work outside your car for an extended time).
+In addition, you can get some heating packets for added comfort.
+Don’t forget a parka, a couple of pairs of warm gloves and socks and a ski cap and scarf (you might have to work outside your car for an extended time).

 First aid.
 Have a good first aid kit on hand.
-Ask about a serious kit at the military surplus store.
+Ask about a serious kit at your outdoor or military surplus store.
 Include a supply of any important family prescription medicines in the kit.

 Carbon monoxide detector.
 Passive monoxide detectors can be purchased for as little as $10, and they last up to 18 months from the moment you open them.
-Put one or two into your safety kit and open them if you get stuck.
+Put one or two into your safety kit and open them if you get stuck and have to run your engine to stay warm.

 Mental health.
-Toss in a deck of cards and a good book or two.
+Toss in a deck of cards, some writing supplies and a good book or two.
 You might be there a while.

 Fire extinguisher.
 It’s always a good idea to carry one, but if your car gets stuck off the road, the risk of fire goes up.